hanlinchentw/jobscraper/README.md

 # JobScraper - Enhanced Fork

 A Python-based job scraping tool that collects job listings from multiple sources and sends automated email notifications.
-This is an enhanced fork of [cwwmbm/linkedinscraper](https://github.com/cwwmbm/linkedinscraper) with additional features for Google job search scraping and email notifications.
+This is an enhanced fork of [cwwmbm/linkedinscraper](https://github.com/cwwmbm/linkedinscraper) with additional features for Google job search scraping and email notifications..

 ## ✨ New Features Added